yoonsk92/yoonsk92.github.io/_posts/2024-10-14-porsche-bev.md

 - $S_{i} = 5000\quad$ (each supplier can supply a maximum of 5000 units)
 - $d_{j} = 7000\quad$ (7,000 units of critical parts are needed per factory per year to meet the BEV production goals)
 - $M = 1000\quad$ (used to link whether a supplier is selected or not)
-- We also assume there are two factories and three suppliers for simplicity.
+- For simplicity, we also assume two factories and three suppliers.

 ### **Result**:
 Solving the mathematical model gives us the following result: